Anderson County SC Detention Center

 Rules & Regulations

 • Only visitors who are on the inmate’s visitation list will be allowed to visit.
-During the intake process, the inmate fills out the list containing ten (10) persons of their choosing and can only be changed every ninety (90) days.
+During the intake process, the inmate fills out the list containing ten (10) persons of their choosing which can only be changed every ninety (90) days.

 • All adult visitors must present photo identification such as a driver’s license, state I.D. card, etc.